CrabNickolson/pirate_base_plugin/README.md

 }
 ```

+Override `serializeMod()` and `deserializeMod()` and add the fields that you want to have saved.
+Be careful that you use the correct serialize/deserialize methods for your field type.

 When your plugin is loading you must register your component class with `ClassInjector.RegisterTypeInIl2Cpp<YourSaveableClass>()` and `ModSaveManager.RegisterType<YourSaveableClass>()`.

 When you instantiate your component, it must be parented under a save root: